liferay/liferay-central-test-2/modules/sdk/gradle-plugins-tlddoc-builder/README.markdown

 ```

 Since the plugin automatically resolves the Tag Library Documentation Generator
-library as a dependency, you have to configure a repository that hosts the
+library as a dependency, you must configure a repository that hosts the
 library and its transitive dependencies.
 The Liferay CDN repository hosts them
 all: